stefanbesler/Twinson/README.md

 ## Comparison to Tc3_Json

 Twinson is lightweight alternative to Beckhoff's `Tc3_Json.FB_JsonDomParser`.
-When comparing Twinson with the Tc3_Json (TC 3.1.4024.25), is discovered some issues with Tc3_Json that might be addressed by Beckhoff in the future.
+When comparing Twinson with the Tc3_Json (TC 3.1.4024.25), I discovered issues with Tc3_Json that might be addressed by Beckhoff in the future.

-- Null is not parsed correctly
+- `null`, as specified by the JSON format, is not parsed correctly.
-- Parsing nested arrays doesn't seem to work correctly
+- Parsing nested arrays is cumbersome, because there is no way (at least I didn't find any documented) to access an array element directly.
-- Array access and even member access is cumbersome (maybe it's only personal taste though)

 ## Benchmark